yonis-savary/sharp-php/Docs/extras/assets.md

 }
 ```

-- setting `enabled` to `true` make sure the component analyze any incoming request
+- setting `enabled` to `true` make sure the component analyze any incoming request, you can set it to `false` to disable the component
 - `url` define with URL is used to serve assets
-- `middlewares` is used to add security layers to your assets (example: you can make them only accessible for authenticated user)
+- `middlewares` is used to add security layers to your assets (example: you can make them only accessible to authenticated user)
-- setting `max-age` to an integer allow your assets to be cached by the browser (example: 3600 cache the resource for 1 hour)
+- setting `max-age` to an integer allows your assets to be cached by the browser (example: 3600 = 1 hour of cache time to live)

 ## Serving